Add Interactivity with pn.bind#

 Panel Multiple Results Example#

-With Panel you will use a generator function to display multiple results from code execution as soon as they are ready.
+Panel utilizes a generator function to dynamically display multiple results from a single execution process as they become ready.

 import random